-The net cash used by our investing activities for the year ended 31 December 2024 is primarily attributable to capital expenditures.
-See "Consolidated Statement of Cash Flows" on page $\underline{105}$ for further information.
+The net cash used by our investing activities for the year ended 31 December 2024 is primarily attributable to capital expenditures and net borrowings from to related-parties.
+See "Consolidated Statement of Cash Flows" on page 107 for further information.